 Terramin is committed to managing the land it owns to ensure no negative impacts to riparian zones, groundwater, native flora and fauna, or soil health values occurs.
 Furthermore Terramin will commit to working with neighbouring landholders to assist where we can the long term population survival of endemic native species identified as being in decline, such as woodland birds and listed flora.

 Terramin will be compliant with the Western Mount Lofty Water Allocation Plan, Environmental Protection Authority policies, the federal Environmental Protection and Biodiversity Conservation act and any, yet to be imposed, mining lease conditions; as well as the Adelaide Hills council development plan (March 2015) mining clauses.

-To read baseline reports, please click here.
+To read Project baseline and assessment reports, please click here.